rkayakr/sbitx/README.md

 sBitx App Installation
 -----

-Open terminal and type (or copy and paste this in terminal):
+Open terminal and type (or copy and paste this):

 ```console
 cd $HOME